 Spanish is the official language of most countries in South America and it’s also the most widely encountered language spoken on the continent.
 Portuguese, the official language of Brazil, is the second most popular one.
 French Guiana is the only place where English is spoken and Dutch is the official language in Suriname.
 However, keep in mind that Spanish spoken on this continent is slightly different in every country of South America and differs from the one used by Spaniards.

 Differences aren’t particularly noticeable, nevertheless, they can change the meaning of the sentence as often they regard different meanings of some words and popularly used terms.
 To put you in the picture, in Spain to say “car” you’ll use “el coche”, whereas in South America it denotes “pig”.
 On the other hand, in the abovementioned situation, Latin Americans would go for "el carro" or "el auto".
 The word “computer” is another example of such misleading differences - people in South America would say “la computadora" but the Spanish would use "el ordenador".
 Finally, “beans” will be the most illustrative example.
 The Spanish call it "la judía", the Argentinians call them "el poroto", the Venezuelans "la caraota", the Peruvians "el frejol" and the Colombians "el fríjol".
 There might also be differences in pronunciation and stressing.
 For all these reasons it’s very important to pay special attention to individual words during conducting an SEO process in particular countries of South America.

 Why is language important in terms of SEO?
-First of all, it’s something you should pay attention to while selecting keywords for your SEO process.
+First of all, it’s something you should pay attention to while selecting keywords for your international SEO process.
 Apart from that, language and cultural differences may make the site that is prospering well in Spain a complete disaster in South America.
 As you’ve seen in the previous example with the beans, the same website may even not work in various countries of Latin America.
 You should focus on customizing your site to your new target group and adjusting it to the new market.

 Social media in South America